tomjaguarpaw/H2/posts/git-rebase-conflicts.md

     foo5()
 ```

-Once this change has been made the file can be `git add`ed and
+Once this change has been made the file can be `git add`ed and the
-rebasing can continue via `git rebase --continue`.
+rebase can continue via `git rebase --continue`.

 ## Removing two different things